adinger/ARMovie/README.md

 # ARMovie

-An Android app that allows users to scan IMDB movie posters and displays the information for that movie.
-It also allows users to add new movies that are not already in the cloud database.
+A Unity app for PC and Android that allows users to scan IMDB movie posters and displays the information for that movie.
+Allows crowd-sourcing by having users add new movies that are not already in the cloud database.

 Stack: Unity C#, Vuforia SDK, TMDB API, OMDB API, uWebkit (PC build only)
 ###Usage